MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 As part of the investigation or response process, you can remotely initiate an antivirus scan to help identify and remediate malware that might be present on a compromised device.

 >[!IMPORTANT]
->- This action is available for devices on Windows 10, version  1709 or later.
+>- This action is available for devices on Windows 10, version  1709 or later, Windows Server 2019, Windows Server 2016, and Windows Server 2012 R2.
 >- A Microsoft Defender Antivirus (Microsoft Defender AV) scan can run alongside other antivirus solutions, whether Microsoft Defender AV is the active antivirus solution or not.
 Microsoft Defender AV can be in Passive mode.
 For more information, see [Microsoft Defender Antivirus compatibility](/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility.md).

 One you have selected **Run antivirus scan**, select the scan type that you'd like to run (quick or full) and add a comment before confirming the scan.